gtiosclub/bootcamp-module-3/README.md

 If any errors appear when attempting to run the app, it's probably because of one of the following reasons:
 - You have a mistake in your code.
 Find it and fix it.
 - You haven't selected the development account you will use for this project.
-If that's the case, go to folders and find the CarsApp directory at the top-most level (with an appstore logo beside it).
-Click on CarsApp under "Targets".
+If that's the case, open the side bar on the left, look at the folders hierarchy and find the CarsApp directory at the top-most level (with an appstore logo beside it).
+Click on that.
+Next, click on CarsApp under "Targets".
 Open the "Signing & Capabilities" tab.
 Next to "Team", select your account from the dropdown menu.

 ## Submission